11 Facebook Video Ad Examples Worth Bookmarking in 2024

 Facebook video ad examples

 Creating a video ad is easy, but creating a high-converting one is tough.
-Take a look at these nine Facebook video ad examples that hit the ball out of the park!
+Take a look at these eleven Facebook video ad examples that hit the ball out of the park!

 Unless you’ve been living under a rock for the past few years, you might have realized by now that there’s one type of content that’s been dominating every social media platform: video.